 Making your own patterns is surprisingly easy and requires only basic equipment!

-To illustrate this, I documented the making of the final pattern for the class.
+To illustrate this, I documented the making of my Dream Design Make pattern.
 This pattern was pretty complicated because of all the individual elements and the fact that I wanted to do both print and cursive text.
 I would say it took around 8 hours to design this one, but most are much quicker!

 What you'll need to make your own patterns:

 - Standard size printer paper (8.5 x 11 inches)